 “He always focused on other people in every situation,” his cousin said.
 “He never drew attention to himself.”

 Mr. Frishkorn, 65, died on Monday, March 23, of COVID-19 at home.

-A flight attendant at American for 23 years, Mr. Frishkorn was based in Philadelphia and lived in Springfield, Delaware County, since 1995.
-He was an officer at the First Presbyterian Church, his cousin said, and carried on his family’s tradition of service to his church.
+A flight attendant at American for 23 years, Mr. Frishkorn was based in Philadelphia and had lived in Springfield, Delaware County, since 1995.
+He was an officer at the First Presbyterian Church there, his cousin said, and carried on his family’s tradition of service to his church.

 Mr. Frishkorn was a longtime representative for the flight attendants union and twice was honored as a flight service champion.

 “Paul will be missed by the customers he cared for and everyone at American who worked with him,” the Association of Professional Flight Attendants said in a statement.